dbarella/steganographic-image-processing/README.md

 # Steganographic Image Processing

-Just a simple python script for processing images containing steganographically-embedded information in the least-significant digits of the RGB values.
+A collection of python scripts for processing images containing steganographically-embedded information in the least-significant digits of the RGB values.